 Apparently it did not work.
 I just received the "shockwave player/plugin has stopped working........etc" again...........please advise.

 Could you check whether Firefox is recording crash data for the Flash crashes?
 In that case, you can submit that data to Mozilla and share it with forum volunteers to see whether it points to the solution.
 Please check the support article "Troubleshoot Firefox crashes (closing or quitting unexpectedly)" (especially the last section) for steps to get those crash IDs, and then post some of the recent ones here.

 whenever firefox crashes, it says it's reporting the problem.
 I have looked at several forums, and tried various fixes, but no luck.
 There has to be a solution....please advise.

 Hi mgenoves, the crash reports aren't cross-referenced to your username, so we need your help to find them.
 Can you post some crash IDs?
-The steps are in the last section of this article: Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
+The steps are in the last section of this article: Troubleshoot Firefox crashes (closing or quitting unexpectedly).
 Thanks.

 I followed the instructions, and the most recent crash report on 11-4-13 has processed, but I don't know if it's listed under my username.
 What do I do to make sure you can see it?

 Hi mgenoves, if the most recent report is two weeks old, it probably isn't so relevant at this point, but still worth a look.
 On the about:crashes screen you should see a code number starting with bp- .
 Copy that number and paste it into a reply.